Last updated 29 October 05.

 Notes: Final

-content appears in this issue, especially in ‘The Devil’s Procuress!’ {which
+appears in this issue, especially in ‘The Devil’s Procuress!’ {which depicted

-featured the letters of the title inhabited by naked women striking poses} and
+the letters of the title inhabited by naked women striking poses} and ‘Night

-‘Night Creature’, which featured a fairly explicit rape in a barn.
-Even the movie review article discusses the
+Creature’, which featured a fairly explicit rape in a barn.
+Even the movie review article discussed the

 X-rated Flesh Gordon, a 1970s spoof of the more famous Flash Gordon.
 If you don’t mind the sex content, this is a